Rexaintreal/LeetCohort/README.md

 **User Accounts**
 - OAuth login via Google, GitHub, or Hack Club
-- Customizable profile with name and picture
+- Customizable profile with name and picture (we've a cute default avatar for HackClub users)
 - View solved problems and statistics
-- Export all your data as JSON
+- Export all your data as JSON format
-- Delete account and all associated data
+- Delete account and all associated data easily

 ---